The Bankrate promise

 - No earning potential: One of the major benefits of keeping cash in a bank account is that it can grow, thanks to interest earned on bank balances.
 If you keep your money in cash, it never grows.
 Your $20 is still $20 a year later, and that same $20 actually becomes less valuable due to inflation.
 The more money you keep in cash, the more you miss out on accruing interest.

 Alternatives to keeping cash at home

-Pepper says that the argument for keeping a lot of cash on hand is less compelling in 2021 as digital payment technology continues to make dealing with money easier.
+Pepper says that the argument for keeping a lot of cash on hand is less compelling as digital payment technology continues to make dealing with money easier.

 “From a safety perspective and administrative ease standpoint, it is so easy to transact everyday purchases electronically.
 Additionally, keeping savings in an FDIC-insured account provides a degree of protection that is lost when cash is just kept under the mattress,” Pepper says.

 Rather than stockpile cash at home, you have a few options:

 - Open another checking account: If you already have a bank account, consider opening another account at a different bank or credit union to diversify where you keep your money.
 Let’s say, for example, that your primary bank is impacted by a power outage and its ATMs are offline.
 Your other financial institution may not be affected.
 You’ll want to verify that your new account doesn’t have a minimum balance requirement to avoid any fees for keeping a small amount of cash.

 - Find a high-yield savings account: The main advantage of a high-yield savings account (one that earns more interest than average) is that it can help your money grow at a higher rate and better keep up with inflation.
 As the Fed continues to hike rates, the yields on savings accounts will continue to increase.